rethink sustainability

 Rewilding ocean floors aka underwater gardening

 Do you know what rewilding is?
-It's underwater gardening or reintroducing key plant and animal life into the spaces they are needed and allowing them to grow without human interference3.
-Seagrass meadows, tidal marshes and mangroves4 are the best example as they can store incredible amounts of carbon.
-Seagrass for example can store 35 times more carbon than rainforests.
-In the UK, where up to 92% of seagrass has disappeared, the Ocean Conservation Trust (OCT) recently launched the country's largest seagrass restoration.
-By boosting the biodiversity of our oceans and protecting their health, we support fisheries, protect our coast life and help mitigate the problems of climate change.
+It’s underwater gardening or reintroducing key plant and animal life into the spaces they are needed and allowing them to grow without human interference.
+Seagrass meadows, tidal marshes and mangroves5 are the best examples as they can store incredible amounts of carbon.
+Seagrass, for example, can store 35 times more carbon than rainforests.
+In the UK, where up to 92% of seagrass has disappeared, recently launched the country’s largest seagrass restoration.
+By boosting the biodiversity of our oceans and protecting their health, we support fisheries, protect our coastal life and help mitigate the problems of climate change.

 Eliminating plastic waste